bertvv/presentation-network-troubleshooting/troubleshooting-network-services.md

 - Linux/CentOS novice
 - Unfamiliar with EL7/systemd
-- Struggle with network services
+- Struggle with network services and/or SELinux

 ## Agenda